DeekshithaRK5/Log-Monitoring/README.md

 2. Check for the Python version.
 3. Ensure the presence of logfile is in the same directory as the script.
 4. Run the script from the directory containing the script using the command: python log-monitoring.py
+5. Run the script logger.py using python logger,py which creates a log file and use Ctrl+C to stop logging.
-5. A text says the script has started and the script is in play.
+6. A text says the script has started and the script is in play.
+7. On stopping the logger script, a logfile is created and the log-monitoring script reflects a summary report on terminal and generates a report.txt.
-6. To close the monitoring Ctrl+C can be used and this would give a sumarry report including count error messages, HTTP status codes.
+9. To close the monitoring Ctrl+C can be used and this would give a sumarry report including count error messages, HTTP status codes.